mamohanc/AndCulture/README.md

 API project needs to be run from VS.
 API uses API\AndCultureApi\Data\Breweries.json file as data source.
 API project should be in running state before React UI can be run.
+Note - If the build encounters and errors then Clean and Build will resolve the issue

 ## UI
 REST API url need to be relplaced in UI\src\Config.js file.